-Unfortunately, your cast iron skillet does not come ready-prepped with that signature sheen, characteristic of Grandma’s well-loved cast iron.
+Unfortunately, your brand new cast iron skillet does not come ready-prepped with that signature sheen, characteristic of Grandma’s well-loved cast iron.
 You have to “season,” your skillet to develop that smooth, glossy layer, and we’re not talking about with salt and pepper.
 It’s not difficult to learn how to season your cast iron skillet but does require a little patience.

 Seasoning your cast iron takes time, but it’s well worth the effort.
 Plan this activity for a rainy day at home so you’ll be prepared to cook tasty cast iron recipes on your next camping trip.
 Your finished product should have a dark black shiny surface.

 Here’s how to season your cast iron in seven easy steps.

 Step One: Purchase the Perfect Cast Iron Cook Tool